iambumblehead/thu.sh/README.md

          \ render-thumb-for.sh %c %pw %ph 30 64 %pd
 ```

-_**Suggestions and improvements are welcome and appreciated.** `render-thumb-for.sh` is new and will have bugs; please report them. `render-thumb-for.sh` may feel "slow" present;y because it does not yet cache or reuse preview images it generates_
+_**Suggestions and improvements are welcome and appreciated.** `render-thumb-for.sh` is new and will have bugs. `render-thumb-for.sh` may feel "slow" presently because it does not yet cache or reuse preview images it generates._